dakom/wasm-app-boilerplate/README.md

 * [crates/shared/src](crates/fractal/src) - fractal generator for worker testing
 * [_static](_static) - worker shim and static media

-# Shared types for Events and State
+# Shared types for Events

-We want the events and state that must be shared to be checked by the compiler on both the Typescript and Rust side.
+We want the events that must be sent across boundaries to be checked by the compiler on both the Typescript and Rust side.

 These shared events are called `BridgeEvent`.
 On the rust side `BridgeEventIndex` must match the enum on the Typescript side